 Every business has start-up costs.
 Blogs are no exception to this rule.
 You’ll have tech costs for a quality laptop and camera.
 Plus, your website hosting, domain name plug-ins, and design all have an initial cost.
 You’ll also need email marketing software, photo editing software or graphic design tools, and potentially a social media posting scheduler!

-It’s true that not all of these are necessary for a blogger starting out, but they can be really helpful to give you some momentum.
+Not all of these are indeed necessary for a blogger start, but they can be really helpful to give you some momentum.
 Before starting, develop a budget for your starting costs.
 This way, you won’t overspend and you can prioritize purchasing your necessities.
 Here’s a breakdown of all potential start-up costs to help you get moving.

 Step Three: Develop a Great Website